RTXteam/RTX/README.md

 with 1,023&nbsp;TiB of elastic block storage, with host OS Ubuntu&nbsp;18.04.
-The host OS has nginx&nbsp;v1.14.0 installed and configured (see `team-private/ARAX/rtx-host-os-nginx-config` for configuration details) for SSL/TLS temination and proxying of HTTP traffic to `localhost:8080`.
+The host OS has nginx&nbsp;v1.14.0 installed and configured (see `team-private/ARAX/rtx-host-os-nginx-config` for configuration details) for SSL/TLS termination and proxying of HTTP traffic to `localhost:8080`.
 The SSL site certificate was generated using Letsencrypt (certbot&nbsp;v0.27.0).
 ARAX and all of its database dependencies run inside a Docker container (Docker&nbsp;v19.03.5) on that instance that is based on an Ubuntu&nbsp;16.04